Fry-Foundation/wifi-offloading-services/README.md

 ## Dependencies
 > Work in progress.
 Dependencies should be version controlled for testing and production builds.

+> OpenSSL / libssl is also needed.
+Check Makefile. @todo document that dependency here too.

 ### Install the `libcurl` and `json-c` dependencies

 **Debian-based linux**